Debt Arrangement Scheme (DAS)

 Secured debts, such as mortgages and hire purchase agreements, including car finance, cannot be included in a DAS.
 Student loans and certain loans also cannot be included.

-Unfortunately, if you are in a Protected Trust Deed, are bankrupt or are subject to a bankruptcy order, you are not able to apply.
+Unfortunately, if you are in a protected trust deed, are bankrupt, or are subject to a bankruptcy order, you won’t be able to apply.

-This is dependent on circumstances, please contact us on 0141 221 2323 for further information and advice.
+This depends on your circumstances.
+Please contact us on 0141 221 2323 for further information and advice.

-If your circumstances are to change in any way and you are struggling to make your monthly payments to your DAS, it is important to contact your Money Adviser.
-They can assess your situation and can make the decision to apply to the DAS administrator for a payment holiday or a variation to reduce your payment amount depending on the severity of your situation.
+If your circumstances change in any way and you are struggling to make your monthly payments to your DAS, it is important to contact your money advisor.
+They can assess your situation and make the decision to apply to the DAS administrator for a payment holiday or a variation to reduce your payment amount depending on the severity of your situation.

-As long as your missed payment is due to a payment holiday then, subject to certain conditions, creditors are still prevented from taking legal action against you.
+As long as your missed payment is due to a payment holiday, subject to certain conditions, creditors are still prevented from taking legal action against you.

 Generally, mortgage arrears are not included in your Debt Arrangement Scheme due to being a secured debt.
 However, in certain circumstances, they can be included, so it’s best to contact one of our money advisers for more information and advice.

-You are legally bound in your DAS and are required to make the agreed monthly payment.
-Increased payments can be made, however, if these are a regular occurrence then it may be required to make an application to vary the agreement.
+You are legally bound by your DAS and are required to make the agreed monthly payment.
+You can elect to increase your payment amount, but if these are a regular occurrence, you may have to apply to vary the agreement.